The model of quark

 another similar pion can be a quark-antiquark pair of d-type.
 In this case,

-into each other.
-The situation for the strange meson η is even more
+transforming into each other.
+The situation for the strange meson η is even

-complicated, since the existence of three quark-antiquark pairs is admitted in
+more complicated, since the existence of three quark-antiquark pairs is

-it, which are annihilated and transformed into each other.
-From a physical
+admitted in it, which are annihilated and transformed into each other.
+From a

-point of view, the meaning of superpositions of quark states in some hadrons
+physical point of view, the meaning of superpositions of quark states in some

-and their absence in other hadrons is not clear enough.
-The specific mechanism
+hadrons and their absence in other hadrons is not clear enough.
+The specific

-of hypothetical oscillations of quark pairs in mesons and quark triples in
+mechanism of hypothetical oscillations of quark pairs in mesons and quark triples

-of quantum numbers, some of them are unique to hadrons and quarks.
-For example,
+a set of quantum numbers, some of them are unique to hadrons and quarks.
+For

-the baryon number of quarks is equal to ⅓, the baryon number of baryons is
+example, the baryon number of quarks is equal to ⅓, the baryon number of

-equal to 1, and the baryon number of other particles, including mesons, is
+baryons is equal to 1, and the baryon number of other particles, including mesons,

 conservation of baryon number, their nuclei that do not change or get destroyed